 #1 Yard Sale

 If I didn’t want my clutter, maybe someone else would.
 One man’s junk is another man’s treasure, right?
 Well, sometimes.
 This route has proven to be a dead end.
 Turns out, most of our clutter is junk for a reason.
 Things go out of style, wear out, or simply aren’t useful anymore.
 A yard sale is a great way to get rid of the items you know are still valuable.
 On the other hand, don’t expect old clothes, weathered books, or tired furniture to always sell.
+Check out our how to host a yard sale guide with pricing.

 #2 Sell it Online